BenL2020/Projects-to-Show-On-Resume/README.md

 - My Clinical Natural Language Processing Project (1).pptx: This is the powerpoint that explains the approach and performance of my code for my Clinical Natural Language Processing course.

-- Polar Coordinates Unit Project (1).pdf: I wrote this paper for my Sophomore pre-calculus class in Shakespearean English (with permission) in order to make it more engaging and fun for myself.
+- Polar Coordinates Unit Project (1).pdf: I wrote this paper for my Sophomore pre-calculus class in 16th century (Elizabethan) English (with permission) in order to make it more engaging and fun for myself.

 - processing.py, base.css, and flask_app.py are the code for my website: http://benl2020.pythonanywhere.com/.
 This is a website version of my junior project, so it searches for words for speech therapy based on the user's selections.
 The HTML code for the website is imbeded within flask_app.py.